marcus-seldin/endocrine_communication-nonrestored-clocks/README.md

 Circadian genes identified to be regulated by specific contexts are provided as "all_gene_list.txt"

-All analyses were performed in R open source software, scripts are anotated and provided as "R-script for analysis.R"
+All analyses were performed in R open source software, scripts are anotations and provided as "R-script for analysis.R"